UniversalDependencies/UD_Swedish-Talbanken/README.txt

 * The Stockholm Umeå Corpus.
 Version 2.0.
 2006.
 Stockholm University:
   Department of Linguistics.

+CHANGELOG

+From v1 to v1.1, an extensive (but not complete) manual validation was carried out, resulting in a large number of conversion errors being corrected.
+Specifically, all non-projective trees were validated.

+From v1.1 to v1.2, complex names and multiword expressions have been manually validated.
+As a result, the annotation of complex names now conforms to the universal guidelines.

+--- Machine readable metadaa ---

 Documentation status: complete
 Data source: semi-automatic
 Data available since: UD v1.0
 License: CC BY-SA 4.0
 Genre: news nonfiction
+Contributors: Nivre, Joakim; Smith, Aaron